bear-metal/bear-metal/source/_posts/2018-06-29-sending-oma-lwm2m-coap-messages-with-quectel-bc68.markdown

 +CSCON:1
 ```

-On the `lwm2mserver` side we can see data coming in
+On the `lwm2mserver` side we can see data coming in:
 ```
 15 bytes received from [::ffff:198.51.100.2]:61500
 54 45 28 66  00 00 00 00  C1 2A FF DE  AD BE EF  TE(f.....*.....
 ```

 Yay!
 We can now successfully receive data from the modem.
-In follow-up posts, let's try to figure out the differences in between `AT+QLWULDATA` and `AT+NMGS`, look at receiving data from the server and maybe write our own LwM2M server to forward data to MQTT.
+In follow-up posts, we'll try to figure out the differences between `AT+QLWULDATA` and `AT+NMGS`, look at receiving data from the server, and maybe write our own LwM2M server to forward data to MQTT.